sandeepsajan0/kami-airlines/Readme.md

 ## Installation

 - Clone code `git clone https://github.com/sandeepsajan0/kami-airlines.git`
-- Install virtualenv `pip install virtualenv` and create virtual environment `python3 -m venv kami_venv`
+- Install virtualenv `pip3 install virtualenv` and create virtual environment `python3 -m venv kami_venv`
 - Activate virtualenv `source kami_venv/bin/activate`
-- Go inside project `cd kami_airlines`
+- Go inside project `cd kami-airlines`
-- Install requirements `pip install -r requirements.txt`
+- Install requirements `pip3 install -r requirements.txt`
-- Runserver `python manange.py runserver`
+- Runserver `python manage.py runserver`

 The site should be available with apidoc on `http://localhost:8000/`

+## How to test API manually

+- Check the homepage of site, there should be interactive apidoc in browser
+- Click on `/capacity/` post api(only one is there for now), click on 'try it out'.
+- Add data to Parameters
+`[{ "id": "1", "passengers": 100 }, {"id": "2","passengers": 200}]` (Update/Add dicts with desired data).
+- Execute the API with parameters and checkout the response body.

 ## Testing